 Kanyoo is an Iroquois word meaning wildlife.

-Find excellent Mohawk Pool viewpoints from the small observation platform along the yellow loop and a boardwalk along the blue loop.
+Excellent Mohawk Pool viewpoints are available from the small observation platform along the yellow loop and a boardwalk along the blue loop.
 The trail guides hikers through mixed forests and vernal wetlands.

 Overlooks and Observation Areas